Supakornn/pruna/docs/user_manual/smash.rst

     smash_config = SmashConfig()
     smash_config["quantizer"] = "hqq_diffusers"  # Accelerate the model with caching

-Pruna support a wide range of algorithms for specific optimizations, all with different trade-offs.
+Pruna supports a wide range of algorithms for specific optimizations, all with different trade-offs.
 To understand how to configure the right one for your scenario, see :doc:`Define a SmashConfig </docs_pruna/user_manual/configure>`.

 Step 3: Apply optimizations with ``smash``